theatrus/statsite/README.md

 but visa versa.
 For bin values, the value is the minimum value of the bin, up to but not including the next bin.

-To enable the binary sink protocol, add a configuration variable `binary_stream` to the configuration file with the value `yes`.
-An example sink is provided in `sinks/binary_sink.py`.